-Graduate and undergraduate students interested in comparative endocrinology, eco-immunology, and reproductive physiology and behavior are encouraged to apply.
-Our principal model organism for investigating the modulation of female reproductive development and aging is the Siberian hamster, and the model animal for eco-immunology is the red squirrel.
+Graduate and undergraduate students interested in comparative endocrinology and reproductive physiology and behavior are encouraged to apply.
+Our current model organisms are naked mole-rats and cheetahs – refer to research tab for details.
 However, students are encouraged to consider other systems that might better address their area(s) of interest.
-Trainees in my lab learn and use a variety of techniques (e.g. qRT-PCR, microarray, measures of immune function, immunohistochemistry, behavioral studies, mating tests) to research questions at multiple levels of investigation.
+Trainees in my lab learn and use a variety of techniques to research questions at multiple levels of investigation (e.g. qRT-PCR, microarray, measures of immune function, immunohistochemistry, behavioral studies, mating tests).

 Students interested in pursuing graduate work in my lab should contact me directly after they have read the statement of my current research interests and some of the papers that are listed on my publication page.
 If you decide our interests are well matched, please send a letter and c.v. via email (email@example.com), and describe why you think my lab would be a good fit for you.
 I usually reply promptly, but send a follow-up email in a couple of weeks if you’ve not heard back from me.